csnelms/react-starter-kit/SETUP.md

 *Note: this will launch a local version of the app and a dev instance, and also begin watching for changes*

 ### TODO
+* install linting
+* get hot loading working
 * Checkout Jordan's starter kit
+* Figure out how to run watch automatically from npm start and launch in browser
+* Figure out how to use mock data and develop locally

+### Done
 * Install redux and connect
 * Async/await calls in action component - read up on this
-* Figure out how to run watch automatically from npm start and launch in browser
-* Figure out how to use mock data and develop locally